CodingWithAnxiety/CodingWithAnxiety/README.md

 ## Hello, there.

-I am Sylvia Roselie, a hobbyist programmer interested particularly in linux and networking.

-I will say I love working with low-level languages, but truthfully I've never finished anything outside of python to date— Though I wish to change that soon.
+Hello, I am Rose.
+I've been around the internet for some time, but I've never properly introduced myself to many of you.
+I'm a dedicated Linux user, compiled & interpreted programmer, and an avid advocate for digital individuality and privacy.

 ### I am currently working on:
-- My own Akkoma instance
+- Horizon (and it's successor, coughs.)
 - RMLint
-- My personal website
+- My personal website (always.)

-### I am currerntly learning:
-- How to create my own websites.

 ### GPG key(s):

-#### Sylvia Roselie <roseswilt@pm.me>
+#### Sylvia Roselie <rose@rosely.me>
 I use this key to sign all my git commits, ssh, etc. It is secured on a yubikey, so you can rest 100% assured that I am in control of it when it is used.

 - [View on Ubuntu keyserever](https://keyserver.ubuntu.com/pks/lookup?search=E133+3823+4538+C052+6A91++BFE0+3196+7189+D22B+4CC2&fingerprint=on&op=index)